 How I Tripled My Income With Data Science in 18 Months

-Over a year ago, I lost my job due to the COVID-19 pandemic.
-During this this, I taught myself data science and tripled my income.
+After losing the Job, I taught myself data science and tripled my income.

 Around 18 months ago, I lost my job due to the COVID-19 pandemic.
 I was working as a part-time tutor while in college.
 The money I got from tutoring was used to cover expenses like food, petrol, and my car.